sciyoshi/sciweb/content/articles/2016-08-08-writing-python-extension-modules-in-rust.md

 ## Adding a Class

 `rust-cpython` also comes with a [macro that lets you easily create Python classes](http://dgrunwald.github.io/rust-cpython/doc/cpython/macro.py_class!.html).
-You can define data items on the class, which are added to the Rust struct and are not accessible from Python unless you add accessor methods.
+You can define data items on the class, which are added to the underlying Rust struct.
+By default, these are inaccessible from Python unless you explicitly add accessor methods.

 In this example, we want to create a Python iterator.
 In order to calculate the next value in the sequence, it needs to store the list of coefficients, and the past $n$ values in the sequence.
 The code then looks like this: